FOR COMPANIES

 ABOUT THE DIN

-What is DIN Internship Program?
+What is the DIN Internship Program?

-Who is eligible to participate?
+Who can participate?

 To be eligible, a company must:

-• Be based in New South Wales
+• Be based in New South Wales or ACT

-• Submit a project proposal that is defence relevant
+• Submit a project proposal that is defence-relevant

 • Be able to supervise and mentor an intern for three months